system-er/Easy-Voxels-GDExtension/README.md

 it uses 16x16x16 chunks and face culling. there are voxels with a single texture or multitexture voxels.
 the tileset is 32x32 + 1 pixel padding (leave 1 pixel seam around every texture) = 34x34.
 the gdextension creates a new Node VoxelEngine.
 for build with scons copy godot-cpp version 4.5 into directory godot-cpp
-for use of the binaries put into bin-directory.

 picture from test: